georgeantonopoulos/jpg-to-hdri-converter/README.md

 ## Setup

 1. Clone this repository to your local machine using `git clone`.
 2. Ensure that the `checkpoint` folder is placed in the root directory of the cloned repository.
+3. Open the included script.
    If you move the .cat file, make sure to point to it using the group's model file knob.
-3. Try out the example jpg included from Poly Haven or plug in your own to try out.
+4. Try out the example jpg included from Poly Haven or plug in your own to try out.

 ## Limitations